 Care During & After Treatment

-Skin cancer treatment in our London clinics using photodynamic therapy is not a dangerous procedure.
+Skin cancer treatment in our London clinic using photodynamic therapy is not a dangerous procedure.
 In specialist hands, a similar approach can be adopted for aesthetic reasons, to rejuvenate the skin.

 The treated area will be covered for 36 to 48 hours, to keep sunlight away.
 Your skin may go red for a few hours, possibly peel, you should fully recover within one, or two weeks.